 For the best taste & texture, I suggest you use Chinese/Japanese eggplant which is narrow and long in shape.
 Compare to the globe eggplant commonly found in US/European supermarkets, they have a brighter purple colour, thinner skin, fewer seeds and a sweeter taste.
-If you wish to use globe eggplant, you may wish to peel it as the skin can be tough to chew.
+That being said, globe eggplants would work for this recipe too.

 If possible, look for eggplant that is young and fresh, meaning recently harvested instead of being on the shelf for days.
 They have a creamier texture and a sweeter taste once cooked.
 Aged eggplant tends to have chewy flesh, more seeds and a bitter flavour.